terencechain/consensus-specs/specs/_features/ePBS/builder.md

 ### Should the builder worry about same slot unbundling?

 - There are cases to consider for same slot unbundling. the common case is proposer equivocate and broadcast the equivocated block to the network after builder has revealed the payload.
 In this case, the next slot proposer will also have to collude and build on the equivocated block.
+- Besides the above, a vast majority of the committee attesters would also have voted for the previous head.

 ### What if builder sees proposer equivocate?